Charlottesville SOUP is a public dinner series to support creative projects and artists right here in our community.

 By attending, you’ll meet your neighbors and play a role in supporting artists in Charlottesville.
 Perhaps you’ll even forge new friendships and collaborations over a nourishing meal made with locally-sourced ingredients in handmade bowls from our friends at City Clay.

-Each of the ten Charlottesville SOUP dinners have sold out immediately.
-These ten successful Charlottesville SOUP dinners held between January 2013 – June 2018 awarded $20,574 in micro-grants to ten local artists including a Charlottesville textile co-op, photographer, string quartet, a theatrical community organizer, a fashion designer, a "floom" musician, a sculptor, a folk musician, a musician/visual artist duo, and a graphic novelist.
+Charlottesville SOUP dinners held between January 2013 – May 2022 awarded $40,217 in micro-grants through 16 SOUP events to 19 local artists including a Charlottesville textile co-op, photographer, string quartet, a theatrical community organizer, a fashion designer, a "floom" musician, a sculptor, a folk musician, a musician/visual artist duo, a graphic novelist, a mixed-media artist, a fourth generation sewing enthusiast, a papermaker, a poet, a visual artist, and a mixed media artist.

 A 2015 NEA report concluded that 22% of people surveyed perceive “no one to go with” as a primary barrier to arts participation.
 This same report concluded that people surveyed are motivated to participate in the arts in order to socialize with friends or family, to learn new things, to experience high-quality art, and to support the community.
 Charlottesville SOUP fulfills many of these needs, advancing New City Arts’ hope to cultivate new constituencies for the arts.